-The Nursing Education specialty component of the curriculum focuses on the knowledge and skills required to implement the role of nurse educator in an academic or service setting.
-Content covering learning theories, teaching strategies, curriculum development, evaluation of learning outcomes, and utilization of technologies to support teaching are included in the three courses that make up part of the Nursing Education specialty component.
+The Nursing Education component of the curriculum focuses on the knowledge and skills required to implement the role of nurse educator in an academic or service setting.
+Content covering learning theories, teaching strategies, curriculum development, evaluation of learning outcomes, and utilization of technologies to support teaching are included in the Phase II nursing education courses.
 This component consists of the following courses: Designing a Learning Environment; Program and Curriculum Development in Nursing Education; and Assessment and Evaluation in Nursing Education.
-In addition, students receive preparation in graduate level clinical content including courses in advanced physical assessment, pathophyiology, and pharmacology.
+In addition, students receive preparation in graduate level clinical content including courses in advanced physical assessment, pathophysiology, and pharmacology.